mhaugrud/msumcspy/_sources/SimplePythonData/OrderofOperations.rst

-When more than one operator appears in an expression, the order of evaluation depends on the **rules of precedence**.
 Python follows the same precedence rules for its mathematical operators that mathematics does.

 #.
 Parentheses have the highest precedence and can be used to force an expression to evaluate in the order you want.
 Since expressions in parentheses are evaluated first, ``2 * (3-1)`` is 4, and ``(1+1)**(5-2)`` is    8.
 You can also use parentheses to make an expression easier to read, as in    ``(minute * 100) / 60``, even though it doesn't change the result.